-Consideration of the 2013 Say on Pay Vote
+Consideration of the 2016 Say on Pay Vote

-Following our 2013 annual meeting of stockholders, the Committee reviewed the results of the non-binding stockholder advisory vote on our executive compensation (the "2013 Say on Pay Vote").
-Ninety-six percent (96%) of the votes on the proposal were voted in support of the compensation of our NEOs as set forth in the CD&A, the summary compensation table and the related compensation tables and narratives in last year's proxy statement.
+Following our 2016 annual meeting of stockholders, the Committee reviewed the results of the non-binding stockholder advisory vote on our executive compensation (the "2016 Say on Pay Vote").
+Over 98% of the shares voted on the proposal were voted in support of the compensation of our NEOs as set forth in the CD&A, the summary compensation table and the related compensation tables and narratives in last year's proxy statement.